Moamenzalabia/todo_app/README.md

 A new Flutter project.

-- A simple minimalist ad free app that's works totally offline, made for the users who just want to have a simple app for storing their to do task and hate to have the fancy alarms and all functionality that they never use.
+- A simple ad-free app that works totally offline, made for the users who just want to have a simple app for storing their to-do tasks and hate to have fancy alarms and all functionality that they never use.
-- As it don't require any account sign in or anything so in general it is the simplest work ticker without any compromise on privacy.
+- As it doesn't require any account sign-in or anything so in general, it is the simplest work ticker without any compromise on privacy.
 This app works totally offline so no worries about data leaks or something.

 ## Tech Stacks Used